jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

 green: make it pass
 --------------------------------------------------------

-* I will make the expected value in the test to match the value from the terminal
+* I make the expected value in the test to match the value from the terminal

   .. code-block:: python